Plug-in Channel Estimation with Dithered Quantized Signals in Spatially Non-Stationary Massive MIMO Systems: Channel estimation with one-bit samples

+Furthermore, we have to calculate the covariance matrix $\Cm_{\rv}$.
+We adopt the well-known ``arcsine law'' to obtain $\Cm_{\rv}$ from $\Cm_{\yv}$.
+The arcsine law reveals an exact nonlinear invertible connection between the normalized autocorrelation functions of the one-bit quantized signal and the original unquantized signal.
+It was initially introduced in \cite{van1966spectrum} for real signals and then extended in \cite{jacovitti1994estimation} for complex signals.
+Specifically in our case, $\Cm_{\rv}$ can be obtained using the map $\mathcal{P}_{\text{arcsine}}(\cdot)$ by the arcsine law as \cite{bar2002doa, mezghani2012capacity}

 With the BLMMSE estimator in hand, \eqref{eq:mmse} has a closed form that only depends on $\Cm_{\yv} = \Cm_{\hv} + N_0\mathbf{I}_M$.
 Whereas the noise power $N_0$ is normally assumed to be known at the BS\footnote{This can be achieved via, e.g., low rate control channel.}, the channel covariance matrix $\Cm_{\hv}$ still needs to be estimated from samples to finally apply the BLMMSE estimator \eqref{eq:mmse}.
-Consider an ``plug-in estimator’’ $\widehat{\Cm}_{\yv}$ of $\Cm_{\yv}$, we define the estimated channel vector as
+Given any ``plug-in estimator’’ $\widehat{\Cm}_{\yv}$ of $\Cm_{\yv}$, we define the associated estimated channel vector as